-Baldness, also known as alopecia, isn't particularly normal in animals.
-However, certain breeds like the Chinese Crested dog are hairless.
-Because hair loss is generally uncommon in pets, bald spots should be brought to the attention of your veterinarian so he or she can have a good look.
+Baldness, also known as alopecia, isn't particularly normal in animals, though certain breeds like the Chinese crested dog are hairless.
+Because hair loss is generally uncommon in pets, bald spots should be brought to the attention of your veterinarian for a thorough examination.

-There are other feline baldness conditions, like Eosinophilic Granuloma Complex (ECG).
+There are other feline baldness conditions, like eosinophilic granuloma complex (ECG).
 This is an allergic condition in the skin, often with accompanying scabby areas.
 Most often, you'll see a mass or nodular lesion on the back of your cat's thighs, on the face, or even in your cat's mouth.
-This type of infection is restricted to cats specifically, and the type of breed doesn't matter.
+This type of infection is restricted to cats specifically, and the breed doesn't matter.
 Generally, the granuloma is seen in cats younger than 2 years of age.
-However, those older than two are most likely to be female, who are more likely to develop symptoms than males.
+In older cats, females are more likely to develop symptoms than males.